 - Location: Montana

-License Plates & Placards in MontanaCompare Car Insurance Rates in 3 Easy Steps
+License Plates & Placards in MontanaCompare Car Insurance Rates in 3 Steps

 During the last decade, license plates have expanded from being mere identification tags to also being forms of expression.
 Montana, through the work of the Title and Registration Bureau, has joined this trend and now offers drivers a wealth of license plate options to choose from.

 But before you can make a license plate decision, you first must have your vehicle titled and registered in the state, and you must pay all required fees.
-If the plates that you requested are not available, your county treasurer will hand you a 40-day permit until they are ready.
+If the plates that you requested are not available, your county treasurer will hand you a temporary permit, which is valid for 40 days, until they are ready.

 Unless you express otherwise, the State will automatically issue you Montana's new standard license plates that feature mountains, a silhouetted animal skull, and the word "Montana" spelled out in gold letters.
 If you previously registered your vehicle as permanent, and you now crave the new plates, you can make the switch by turning in your old plates and paying a $10 new issue fee, a $10 replacement plate fee, and a $10 duplicate permanent tab fee.